Skip to Content

 Geneva Lake stakeholder organizations are currently updating the Lake’s management plan with the Commission’s assistance and with funding through a Wisconsin Department of Natural Resources Surface Water Grant awarded to the Geneva Lake Conservancy.
 As grantee, the Conservancy is the organization ultimately responsible for executing the grant scope.
 However, a host of organizations and entities are integral to, and encouraged to participate in, the planning process.

-Topics that will be addressed in Lake Geneva Management Plan include:
+Topics that will be addressed in the Lake Geneva Management Plan include:

 • Inventory lake data and management actions